when-dev/nextjs-interactive-map/README.md

 ### Folder Structure
 - `app/`: Contains the main application components and pages.
     - `components/`: Contains reusable components like `Map`.
-    - `types/`: Contains TypeScript type definitions.
+    - `types.ts`: Contains TypeScript type definitions.
     - `page.tsx`: The main page component that integrates the map and buttons

 ### Usage